Uh-oh, think you clicked a suspicious link?! Here’s what to do

 Another key aspect of implementing financial controls is designing and implementing the actual controls themselves.
 It’s important to ensure that these controls are tailored specifically to address the identified risks, while also being practical and feasible for employees to follow.
 This may involve developing policies and procedures, establishing segregation of duties or implementing technological solutions such as automated monitoring tools.

-Whether it’s through internal or external factors, understanding where vulnerabilities exist helps create targeted control measures that mitigate fraud risks.
+Whether it’s through internal or external factors, understanding where vulnerabilities exist helps create targeted internal control procedures that mitigate fraud risks.
 It also allows organisations to better allocate resources towards addressing those vulnerabilities (and with greater precision).

 When you’re taking on this process, keep in mind that your controls are likely to fall into one of these categories: